sky-clo/clo/testing/scripts/Cucumber/README.md

 ### Rome2Rio

-[Here](..../testing/scripts/Cucumber/rome2RioCucumberExample) is an example of a basic Cucumber project, which mimics the Selenium test on Rome2Rio shown [here](..../testing/scripts/Selenium/rome2RioExample.py).
+[Here](rome2RioCucumberExample) is an example of a basic Cucumber project, which mimics the Selenium test on Rome2Rio shown in the scripts/Selenium folder.
 In the Cucumber example, the test scenario is laid out in a Gherkin feature file, which is then used to structure the automated test.